SiEPIC/openEBL-2024-05/README.md

    - For example: EBeam_LukasChrostowski_rings.oas
  - Upload your design(s) into the "submissions" folder, as a binary file, namely a .gds (GDSII format) or .oas (OASIS format) file.
     - This can be done via the GitHub web page, by navigating to the <a href=../../tree/main/submissions>submissions folder</a>, then clicking on Add file, and Upload files.
-    - Click Commit changes, and wait for the verification (via github actions) to complete.
+    - Click Commit changes, and wait for the verification (via GitHub actions) to complete.
 This will appear as a green checkmark or red X next to your commit on GitHub.
     - If there are errors, please review and correct the errors.
-You can run your verification locally (press V in klayout) or download the output .lydrb verification file from GitHub.
+You can run your verification locally (press V in KLayout) or download the output .lydrb verification file from GitHub.
  - Alternatively upload your Python file, which will be compiled by a GitHub Action.
    - For KLayout designs, use the "submissions/KLayout Python" folder, namely a .py (Python format) file.  e.g., EBeam_LukasChrostowski_MZI.py.
 The Python file should save a gds or oas file into the parent "submissions" folder.
 The Python script needs to be executable in non-GUI mode, namely using "import klayout SiEPIC SiEPIC-EBeam-PDK"
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file